 Say what?
 Guinea pigs need a workout room.

 They’re technically ‘pigs’, right?
-So, it makes sense that daily exercise is a healthy move for your guinea pig, aka jolly little jelly bean.
-And we’re not talking a trot on the treadmill, folks – more like good, ol’ fashioned playtime.
+So, it makes sense that daily exercise is a healthy move for your guinea pig.

 If your clawsy companion lives outside, you’ll want to build a sturdy, fenced enclosure around his hutch, allowing him to feel a little dirt between his toes.
 This barricade, however, should also protect your guinea pig from predators, while preventing escape by burrowing or jumping.
 Inside the fencing, add some hollow logs, pipes, shrubbery or rocky caves, to give your crawly critter both cover and protection.